 The Mo Salah effect: after Salah joined Liverpool F.C. hate crimes in the Liverpool area dropped by 16%, and Liverpool F.C. fans halved their rates of posting anti-Muslim tweets relative to fans of other top-flight clubs.

 The Mona Lisa became the world’s most famous painting only after it was stolen.
-Before its theft in 1911, it was celebrated not widely known outside the art world.
+Before its theft in 1911 it was not widely known outside the art world.
 But its disappearance prompted an international media frenzy and a frantic criminal investigation, and two years passed before it was discovered.

 The aphorism was seemingly proven in 2010, when economists found no increase in well being above an annual income of $75,000.
 But the research was flawed – in how the data was collected and how the questions were asked – and when it was revisited in 2023 the conclusion changed: well being and life satisfaction continued to rise with income, even past $500,000.